 The 15 Hardest Town Names to Pronounce in Washington

 I’m a lifelong resident of the great State of Washington.
-Born and raised in Wenatchee, a Yakimaniac since 1995 (except for a couple of wet, experimental years in Seattle 2016 - 2017) and other than brief stints in a ‘state of confusion’, the Pacific Northwest has been and will always be my home.
+I was born and raised in Wenatchee, a Yakimaniac since 1995 (except for a couple of wet, experimental years in Seattle 2016 - 2017), and other than brief stints in a ‘state of confusion, the Pacific Northwest has been and will always be my home.

 Washington has been a state since 1889 but many of the names people seem to have the hardest time pronouncing have been around much longer.
-Native American names are predominantly the ones I hear twisted around the tongues of not only guests, transplants and travelers – but of many locals too.
+Native American names are predominantly the ones I hear twisted around the tongues of guests, transplants, and travelers – but many locals too.
 Who among us hasn’t heard someone gratuitously add an ‘R’ to WaRshington?

-While not obsessed, I am curious about the proper pronunciations and so I set out on a quest to find out what the proper way to say some of the most challenging names in our state – cities, counties, even wide-spots in the road.
+While not obsessed, I am curious about the proper pronunciations, so I set out on a quest to find out the proper way to say some of the most challenging names in our state – cities, counties, and even wide spots in the road.
 I was surprised to find that I wasn’t so knowledgeable after all.